Home-Assistant-Pro-Team/Power-Control-HomeAssistant/README_EN.md

 			{% endif %}
 		```
 	- The logic of restarting loads has been modified.
 Now, instead of relying only on the disconnection threshold, a reactivation threshold has been added to avoid unwanted continuous cycling.
 In addition, a fixed time of 20 seconds has been set for power-up between loads.

+#### **Version: 1.5:**

+- Solved the 255-character limit for the list of devices to be turned off.
+- Modified macro template
+- Added recovery and restoration of volume for Alexa and Google.
+- Fixed issue preventing exclusion of devices from load restoration.
+- Changed sensor.marquee_power_control.
+- Changed power variable used by the automation.
+- Added entities_generali.yaml file containing entities used in all packages of this GitHub repository.

+#### **Version: 2.0:**

+- Modified the macro template, now based on a dict.
+- Removed the function that turned off devices turned on in the last 30 seconds.
+- Added power consumption control for individual devices (where power data is available) before restoring the device.
+- Modified most of the templates.
+- Restored the date for sensor.marquee_power_control.
+- Updated the list of loads in the card, now including power consumption where available.
+- Fixed a bug that caused malfunctioning of the package in the presence of multiswitch devices, such as the Shelly 4PM.
+However, for these devices, actual power consumption is not currently considered.
+- Added time range for notifications via media_player (default setting: 9-22).
+- Modified push notification messages.
+Now notifications include the tag and display all used appliances.
+- To update, replace the files: notify_media_control_power.yaml, control_power.yaml, power_control.jinja, and card.txt